darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 0.9](http://yehudakatz.com/2010/02/01/bundler-0-9-heading-toward-1-0/)
 (and 0.9.2 shortly after).
 Bundler is a generic ruby gem dependency system.
 Note I said *ruby* and not *rails*.
-It works on any ruby application; I’m using in on this blog (which is sinatra based).
+It works on any ruby application; I'm using in on this blog (which is sinatra based).

 Basically, you have to put all the config.gem stuff from your environment.rb file into a Gemfile in the root of your app.
-For my blog (which isn’t rails, remember), it looks like this:
+For my blog (which isn't rails, remember), it looks like this:

 <script type="text/javascript" src="http://gist.github.com/296564.js?file=gistfile1.rb">
 </script>
-Not a big deal, and don’t worry, you’ll like the system more anyway.
+Not a big deal, and don't worry, you'll like the system more anyway.
-Like I said, it’s a *ruby* system, not rails, so it’s the same wherever you go.
+Like I said, it's a *ruby* system, not rails, so it's the same wherever you go.

-Oh, and there’s [a plugin](http://github.com/rails/rails_upgrade) to do the work converting to the new syntax for you.
-Aren’t you glad you work with ruby?
+Oh, and there's [a plugin](http://github.com/rails/rails_upgrade) to do the work converting to the new syntax for you.
+Aren't you glad you work with ruby?

 WTF does it mean?
 Less rails-specific system, better dependency